jspecify/jspecify/docs/docs/spec.md

 draw some distinctions, creating at least four kinds of "Is it nullable?" questions we can ask for any given type usage:

-1. Does `@Nullable` appear directly on that type usage?
+1. What is the [augmented type] of that type usage?
-2. What is the [nullness operator] of that type usage?
+2. Do I have to handle the case where `null` comes out of it?
-3. Is it reasonable to assume that `null` will not come "out" of it?
+3. Do I have to prevent `null` from going into it?
-4. Is it reasonable to assume that `null` cannot be put "in" to it?
+4. Is this type a subtype of that type with respect to nullness?

 ### The scope of this spec